Back to projects

 Defining the Problem

 Older immigrants want to stay active and socially engaged, but face barriers like limited finances, a shrinking social circle, and unfamiliar technology.
-Many are hesitant to ask for help or admit they need more connection.
+Many hesitate to ask for help, even when they feel isolated.

 How might we help them enjoy social activities without financial strain - while expanding their social circle in a gentle, unobtrusive way?